Emma Woods: Professional

 In 2016, she was drafted in the fourth round, 14th overall by the Buffalo Beauts of the NWHL.
 In the 2017 CWHL Draft, she was selected in the seventh round, 49th overall by the Vanke Rays, one of two new Canadian Women's Hockey League (CWHL) expansion teams in China.
 Woods opted to sign with the Vanke Rays for the 2017–18 CWHL season.
 She remained with the franchise as it merged with the other CWHL team in China, Kunlun Red Star, to become the Shenzhen KRS Vanke Rays for the 2018–19 CWHL season.

 In the 2019–20 season, Woods played with Leksands IF of the Swedish Women's Hockey League (SDHL).
 She tallied 29 points in 35 games – tied with fellow-Canadian Brooke Boquist for second-most on the team.

 In June 2020, it was announced that Woods had joined the National Women's Hockey League (NWHL) expansion team, the Toronto Six, making her the seventh player to sign with the organization.
 The Toronto Six roster included four teammates from Woods' time with the Qunnipiac Bobcats – Kelly Babstock, Sarah-Ève Coutu-Godbout, Shiann Darkangelo, and Emma Greco – in addition to Vanke Rays teammate Elaine Chuli and Leksands IF teammate Brooke Boquist.

 The leadership for the inaugural season included Woods, who served as one of the alternate captains with Emma Greco, while Shiann Darkangelo appointed as the first team captain in franchise history.
 She and Shiann Darkangelo assisted on the first goal scored in Toronto Six franchise history.
 Scored by Lindsay Eastwood, the goal took place in the second game of the 2020–21 NWHL season and was scored against Minnesota Whitecaps goaltender Amanda Leveille.

 Woods re-signed with the Toronto Six for the 2023–24 season on June 26, 2023.
 The Premier Hockey Federation (PHF) was bought out and dissolved three days later, on June 29, 2023, and her contract was voided.
 Woods subsequently declared her eligibility for the Professional Women's Hockey League (PWHL), the league which replaced the PHF.
-She was selected in the fourteenth round, 81st overall by New York in the inaugural PWHL draft on September 18, 2023.
+She was selected in the fourteenth round, 81st overall by PWHL New York in the inaugural PWHL draft on September 18, 2023.
 Over the course of the season, she would score two goals and five points as New York's second line center.

 On June 21, 2024, the opening day of free agency for the 2024–25 season, Woods signed a two-year contract with Toronto.